tduyng/tduyng.github.io/content/microblog/2025-01-14-gitignore-globally.md

     excludesFile = ~/.gitignore
 ```

-Now, `.DS_Store` files will be ignored across all your projects—no more accidental commits!
+Now, `.DS_Store` files will be ignored across all your projects, no more accidental commits!

 You can directly edit the `~/.gitignore` file to globally ignore many other files.